sadofriod/deskgame/docs/test-cases/boundary-tests.md

 ### Outcome Checks

+- When advancing from bet to action
+  - Then EnvironmentRevealed is emitted with round and environmentCard
-- When advancing from env to actionResolve or hurt
+- When advancing from action to settlement
   - Then SettlementService is called
   - And RoundSettled is emitted with damages and eliminated
-- When advancing from vote to night
+- When advancing from discussionVote to next round
   - Then VoteResolved is emitted
-  - And currentFloor increments
+  - And currentRound increments
+- When advancing from discussionVote after a second tie
+  - Then VoteResolved is emitted with needRevote = false and targetOpenId = null
 - When WinnerJudgementService returns isFinal = true
-  - Then WinnerDecided is emitted and gameState = end
+  - Then WinnerDecided is emitted and gameState = ended

 ## Cross Cutting

 - Version increments on each accepted command
-- currentFloor stays in 1-8, 9 only used for end
+- currentRound stays in 1-8 while playing
 - currentStage never moves backward
 - Players with hp <= 0 are isAlive = false and cannot act
+- Players who pass bet cannot speak or vote in the same round